 Most people recover from COVID-19 fairly quickly, without any serious complications, and some show no symptoms at all.
 However, for others it can be a severe or even fatal disease and may leave long-term side effects that we are only just beginning to understand.
 Even for those who are less seriously ill, we don’t yet understand the long-term impacts that the virus may have on their health and wellbeing.

-In the US, just over 40 per cent of all adults are now classed as obese, rising to nearly half for non-hispanic black people.
-We also know that African Americans are also 60 per cent more likely to be diagnosed with type 2 diabetes than non-Hispanic white people.
+In the US, just over 40 percent of all adults are now classed as obese, rising to nearly half for non-Hispanic black people.
+It’s therefore no surprise that African Americans are also 60 percent more likely to be diagnosed with type 2 diabetes than non-Hispanic white people.
 The underlying reasons for this are a complex mix of social and economic factors - for example, the greater likelihood of black and ethnic minority folk living in so-called ‘food deserts’ without access to healthy food and fresh produce - along with a side order of systemic racism.

 The coronavirus pandemic has led to a change in nutritional habits and weight for many, for better and for worse.
 When we surveyed nearly 1.5 million US and UK users of the COVID Symptom Study app, our preliminary results suggest that while most people report no change in their weight or eating habits, more than a quarter (28%) have gained weight while around 16% have lost weight during this time.
 And although one in four (24%) have been eating more healthily than usual, nearly one in five (18%) have had a less healthy diet.

 COVID-19 has been a tragedy on a national and global scale, and it isn’t going away any time soon.
 Whether it’s the current ebb and flow of cases or the next major wave - or a new as-yet-unknown pandemic after this one - we must take this opportunity to make America healthy again, starting from the ground up.